Libera-Chat/libera-chat.github.io/bylaws.md

      - The secretary for the monthly general meeting,

-     - Two members to take minutes and count votes.
+     - Two members to approve the minutes and count votes.

    - Determination of eligible voters.